jefftranter/6800/sbc/software/README.md

 TINY BASIC:

 This is the Pitman Tiny Basic from the Heathkit ETA-3400.
-From the FANTOM II monitor, start Tiny Basic by typing G EC00.
+From the FANTOM II PIA monitor, start Tiny Basic by typing G EC00.
 See the Heathkit manuals for more details.

 MINIBUG: